‘One Piece’ 855: Manga Chapter Online Spoilers – Brook’s Rescue And Poneglyphs

 — Jhonny Brandão (@JhonnyMallandro) February 3, 2017

 The second person to attempt Brook’s rescue is Carrot.
-Although the nimble member of Straw Hats pirates reaches Brook by gliding over Big Mom, the Yonko’s loud snoring throws her off balance and Carrot meets the same fate as Chopper.
-Thereafter Pedro tries his luck, but the Yonko’s tossing and turning makes it impossible for the Jaguar Mink to execute his task.
+Although the nimble member of the Straw Hats pirates reaches Brook by gliding over Big Mom, the Yonko’s loud snoring throws her off balance and Carrot meets the same fate as Chopper.
+Thereafter, Pedro tries his luck, but the Yonko’s tossing and turning makes it impossible for the Jaguar Mink to execute his task.

-Finally Nami barges through the mirror to rescue Brook.
-Although she is able to pull him down from Big Mom’s bed, Nami faces a lot of trouble waking him.
-When Brook finally wakes Brook from his deep slumber, he is surprised to see Nami and loudly exclaims that he is seeing a ghost, which causes Big Mom to get cranky, and although still in her sleepy state, the Yonko grabs Prometheus in an apparent attempt to end the life of the fly that she assumes is brave enough to stick around.
+Finally, Nami barges through the mirror to rescue Brook.
+Although she is able to pull him down from Big Mom’s bed, Nami has a lot of trouble waking him.
+When Brook finally wakes from his deep slumber, he is surprised to see Nami and loudly exclaims that he is seeing a ghost, which causes Big Mom to get cranky, and although still in her sleepy state, the Yonko grabs Prometheus in an apparent attempt to end the life of the fly that she assumes is brave enough to stick around.

 OMG Sanji, good question: what ARE you doing?!
 This arc is LIT.. #onepiece #manga pic.twitter.com/J8QvKqoDAK